-The Harford County Sheriff’s Office on Tuesday officially unveiled its first helicopter and announced the creation of a new aviation unit to support the agency’s law enforcement efforts.
+The Harford County Sheriff’s Office on Tuesday officially unveiled its first helicopter and announced the creation of a new aviation unit, which underwent extensive flight training, to support the agency’s law enforcement efforts which will also have an aviation attorney on hand in case any issues or accidents arise.

 The Bell OH-58 A-Plus, designated “Eagle 1,” was acquired through the Department of Defense’s 1033 Program, under which the DoD can transfer excess property to law enforcement agencies.
 Sheriff Jesse Bane estimated the cost of maintaining and operating the helicopter at $125,000 per year, funds which he said would be supplied through money seized from asset forfeiture and anti-drug operations.